Did you know NUMU Members get access to FREE and discounted programs? Become a member.

 Join us for a brief tour of the history gallery, followed by a talk about The Cats Estate and its historic residents, Charles E.S.
 Wood and Sara Bard Field.
 We will be joined by Los Gatos historian Alan Feinberg.

 Girl Scouts will explore art and design through hands-on activities including painting, printmaking, and building.
-Brownies will tour NUMU’s galleries with a museum professional, experiment with line-making, printmaking techniques, and create their own painted portraits.
+Brownies will explore NUMU’s galleries with a museum professional, experiment with line-making, printmaking techniques, and create their own painted portraits.
 Each Girl Scout will also design and build a custom frame to display their artwork.
 This engaging program is a fun experience you won’t want to miss!

 Enjoy free general admission and tours on the first Sunday of the month @ NUMU!
 The museum is open from 10 AM-4 PM, and we can't wait to see you there!